Graduate Study

 • A practicum can be completed during a single quarter or spread over multiple quarters; GCPD students complete the practicum during the practice experience (year 2 internship).

-• NSP practicum advisers will meet with each MPH-Public Health Nutrition student to identify potential practicum sites the quarter before they plan to begin the practicum.
+• The NSP practicum adviser will meet with each MPH-Nutrition student to identify potential practicum sites the quarter before they plan to begin the practicum.

 • Students planning to start their practicum during the summer between years 1 & 2 should arrange this meeting during spring quarter.